infrae/infrae.i18nextract/README.txt

 `domain`
    Translation domain to use.

+`zope-products`
+   List of directories that contains Zope Products (Python packages that must loaded using the import path ``Products`` rather than their own).

 `extra-paths`
    Extra python path to add in order to able to load the Python code to extract translations strings from it.